 Level 1 (CQFW Level 4), 10 Credits.

 We read books, watch films and listen to music in order to relax.
 But during these experiences, we are anything but ‘switched off’.
 What happens to us while we are reading, watching or listening?
 How do these artworks – these texts – affect our thoughts and emotions, and how do we make meaning out of them?
 What can fictions tell us about the human condition that mere facts cannot?
 How do texts help us to construct our understanding of relationships, of communities, and of conflict?
 On this module, you will learn to read reflectively and analytically through a close study of novels, plays, poems and song lyrics.
 We will begin with Kazuo Ishiguro’s 2005 novel, Never Let Me Go, an ‘alternate world’ parable in which the topical issue of cloning is used to investigate what it means to be human, and to be in love.
 Moving from prose to drama, we will explore Shakespeare’s Much Ado About Nothing both by reading the text and by watching modern stage and screen adaptations.
 The second half of the module will focus on poems and song lyrics from the 19th to the 21st century, enabling you to hone your skills in reading and appreciating poetry.
-Authors studied will include William Shakespeare, William Wordsworth, Gertrude Stein, Dylan Thomas, Kazuo Ishiguro and Lady Gaga.
-From ‘I wandered lonely as a cloud’ to ‘Telephone’, we will investigate what makes great literature so great.
+Authors studied will include William Wordsworth, Dylan Thomas, Leonard Cohen and Lady Gaga.
+From ‘I wandered lonely as a cloud’ to ‘Hallelujah’, we will investigate what makes great literature so great.

 Who is this course for?

 This course is for anyone with an interest in literature and the enthusiasm to take that interest further.
 It operates as part of the Inside Narratives pathway, and will equip you with the knowledge, understanding and skills that will help you to study other courses in the pathway.